-The traditional powers of social are, though, being challenged by new social networks.
+Newcomers are challenging the traditional powers of social.
 Tsu, for example, offers revenue sharing on popular posts, meaning that creating something which goes viral could be more rewarding than ever before.

 6. We Relied on Big Data

-For the unitiated, ‘Big Data’ is the umbrella term for collective data sets so big and complex that analyzing it by traditional processing methods is difficult.
+For the uninitiated, ‘Big Data’ is the umbrella term for corporate data sets so big and complex that analysing it by traditional processing methods is difficult.
 Getting information in such great detail and numbers (of individuals) allows companies to build increasingly specific and accurate campaigns for targeting potential first-time or returning customers.

 Inc.com believe that instead of businesses’ needing to rely on relationships and loyalty, big data means that “sales and marketing can finally become more about math(s) than magic”.
-It’s perhaps an exaggeration, because marketing will always need creativity and persuasiveness – and not everyone can afford all this big data yet – but there’s certainly a sense that mass information, and with it precise, scientific campaigns are the future.
+It’s perhaps an exaggeration because marketing will always need creativity and persuasiveness.
+Not everyone can afford all this big data yet, but there’s certainly a sense that mass information and scientific campaigns are the future.

 7. Improving Site Speed – Not Just a Quick Fix

-In a contemporary online landscape, where people expect quickness and convenience from websites, improving site speed is vital in keeping users on your page and to stop them from drifting away to your competitors.
+In a contemporary online landscape, where people expect quickness and convenience from websites, improving site speed is vital in keeping users on your page (and prevent them from drifting away to your competitors).

-Not only is it important to ensure that your site loads quickly, so that you don’t get people clicking off or away from it, but also because Google favours sites which are quicker.
+Not only is it essential to ensure that your site loads quickly, but because Google favours quicker sites.
 Luckily, there are ways of avoiding slow loads.
 Unoptimised images (a common issue), bulky code and an excessive number of ads are among the worst offenders – so try to avoid those traps.

 8. Marketing Automation was Major

-More a case of efficiency than creative direction, Marketing Automation is a software category which streamlines, automates and analyses your marketing output so that your company or client can become more efficient and build revenue quicker.
+Marketing Automation is a software category which streamlines, automates and analyses marketing output so your company or client can become more efficient and build revenue quicker.

-It’s especially handy for larger companies, whose size means that they don’t have the time to manage all their work via standard documents and spreadsheets.
-Automation makes it easier to connect different ways of contacting people – for example, through social media and Email marketing.
-Automation also allows individuals and companies to quickly and simply send personalized, 1:1 targeted Emails to others.
+It’s especially handy for larger companies that don’t have the time to manage all their work via standard documents and spreadsheets.
+Automation makes it easier to connect different ways of contacting people – for example, through social media and email marketing.
+Automation also allows individuals and companies to quickly and send personalised, 1:1 targeted Emails to others.
 And connected to Automation in general…

 9. Programmatic Advertising Saved us Time

-Back in the day, it was a complex, expensive and time-consuming process to purchase digital advertising.
+Back in the day, it was a complicated, expensive and time-consuming process to purchase digital advertising.
 That all changed, though, with the advent of programmatic advertising.
 This technology utilises automation to help marketers buy advertising space without having to go through the often protracted personal negotiations needed in the past.
-This has enabled people in the industry to spend their time working on sophisticated, targeted campaigns, as opposed to having their time swamped by trying to buy advertising space.
+It has enabled people to spend their time working on targeted campaigns, as opposed to having their time swamped by trying to buy advertising space.

-Unlike certain other entries on this list, programmatic ad buying is in its infancy, but 2015 has seen the start of a boom in this cutting-edge programming, which looks set to reduce costs and increase efficiency across the marketing landscape in 2016 and beyond…
+Unlike other entries on this list, programmatic buying is in its infancy but has seen a boom in popularity, since it reduces costs and increases efficiency.

 10. Augmented Reality Offered us New Horizons

-However, the technology is continuing to advance and offer customers a truly interactive experience with something which was previously inanimate.
-McDonalds, for example, recently enabled customers to connect their smartphones to a graphic on their fries’ containers, which fired out a visual of a football, which consumers could try to flick into the goal.
-Finally, after years of being considered gimmicks, AR and VR items and hardware are becoming more affordable, and AR is becoming a more common and seamless part of marketing.
+However, technology is continuing to advance and offer customers a truly interactive experience with something which was previously inanimate.
+McDonald’s, for example, enabled customers to connect their smartphones to a graphic on their fries’ containers, which fired out a visual of a football for consumers to flick into the goal.
+Finally, after years of being considered gimmicky, AR and VR are becoming more affordable, and more common in marketing.

 We hope you’ve enjoyed our selection of the biggest and most innovative digital trends of 2015.
-ActiveWin are a marketing company which prides ourselves on continued innovation, whether in content creation, web design or developing engaging, effective marketing strategies for you.
+ActiveWin is a marketing company which prides ourselves on continued innovation, whether in content creation, web design, or developing engaging, effective marketing strategies for you.
 Chat with us to find out more.